dmheller/gtcm_gnp_client/README.md

 under DocumentRoot.
 For example, if DocumentRoot on your system is /var/www, create /var/www/gtcm_gnp_client.

-4. Copy all the files into /var/www/html/gtcm_gnp_client
+4. Copy all the files into /var/www/gtcm_gnp_client

 5. Verify that index.php is under /var/www/gtcm_gnp_client and *.inc under ./inc subdirectory.

-6. /var/www/gtcm_gnp_client/inc has some files for the PHP-GTCM client interface.
+6. The directory /var/www/gtcm_gnp_client/inc has some files for the PHP-GTCM client interface.
 Add appropriate entry in /etc/php5/apache2/php.ini so that these files can be located by PHP. (php.ini could be some other place for your system.)
 For example:

 include_path            = ".:/usr/share/php:/var/www/gtcm_gnp_client/inc"

-if you plan on running scripts on the command line also you have to also modify /etc/php5/cli/php.ini.
+if you plan on running scripts on the command line, you have to also modify /etc/php5/cli/php.ini.

 7. Register Globals can and should be set to Off in this release and MAGIC QUOTES has to be DISABLED to use the M demonstration application included in this package otherwise it will cause BIG problems!